ribeaud/SWA/lectures/4/readme.md

 * They use dependency inversion to make dependencies abstract instead of concrete.
 * As an effect, they are open for extension and closed for modification.
 Adding or modifying an alternative implementation doesn't mean opening the package, but creating an extra package.
 ]
+???
+- `git subtree split` seems to help here (see http://blog.s-schoener.com/2019-04-20-git-subrepo/ as well)
 ---
 .left-column[
   ## Cohesion